So, Easter, the time of frolicking lambs and, wait…no lambs in Vienna (or Austria). Or very few: different country, different traditions.

 (Osterpinze)

-The Easter period is still relatively low key when compared to Christmas.
-The only formal public holiday is Easter Monday (on April 10th in 2023), when shops close.
+The Easter period is still relatively low key when compared to the Christmas furore.
+Easter Monday is a public holiday (on April 6th in 2026), when shops close.
 Otherwise, store opening hours are unchanged.

 The same principle applies to public transport.
 A “Sunday service” operates on Easter Monday, but otherwise timetables remain unchanged.